ellisrucker/Foxhound/README.md

 **Relationships**: All patients involved with a test are assigned a tag signifying their relationship to the unborn child (M = maternal, P = paternal, D = egg donor, MP = mother's father, etc.).
 In the event that multiple patients share a relationship, they are differentiated by a number following the letter (e.g. C1 & C2)

 **Lab Procedures**: The terms Genotype and Plasma refer to specific lab procedures used to conduct testing.
-The spreadsheet typically contains details such as the the month and day the procedure was conducted as well as the initials of the employee who performed it.
+The spreadsheet typically contains details such as the month and day that the procedure was conducted as well as the initials of the employee who performed it.
 Asterisks within a procedure cell signifies that the given procedure needs to be run in order to advance the test.

 This system poses a number of issues: